 How much am I eligible to borrow?

-You may borrow up to the full cost of your student's education, less other financial aid including Federal Stafford Loans, scholarships, grants, and tuition remission.
+You may borrow up to the full cost of your student's education, less other financial aid including Federal Direct Loans, scholarships, grants, and tuition remission.
 If your student receives additional aid or if the cost of attendance is reduced through a change in residency, the Parent PLUS eligibility will be adjusted.

 View the cost of attendance.

 The Federal Direct Parent PLUS Loan helps parents assist with their student’s educational costs.
 PLUS loans enable parents with good credit histories to borrow to pay the education expenses of each child who is a dependent undergraduate student (as determined by Free Application of Federal Student Aid (FAFSA)).

 Even though the Parent PLUS Loan is available to all dependent undergraduate students regardless of financial need, the student must still file the FASFA to be eligible.
 The Parent PLUS Loan is the parent's loan for the student.
 At no time can the loan be transferred to the student's name.